 Feeling like you are being judged can be a very dysregulating experience.
 Our minds, that are bent and determined to attach to others, feel like acceptance is a necessity to life, so judgement can be perceived as a threat to our safety.
 When someone criticizes our parenting, it can feel like an attack on our worthiness to be a parent.
 This feeling may increase with the proximity of the relationship.
 But what if I was to tell you that the person attacking you with judgement, likely feels judged themselves and may just be projecting that feeling onto you?

 Defence is a natural reaction

 One of our natural reactions to a “threat” is to defend.
 A common challenge for those with lower self-worth, is they sometimes tend to feel threatened by anything that is different than themselves.
 If people act differently than they do, or take a different path, then they would have, it is somehow seen as an attack on their own choices.
 People who are grounded in their own sense-of-self, hear about other people’s lives and see it as just that; OTHER people’s lives.
 For many of us, we feel confident and self-assured in some contexts, and not in others.

 As a serial people pleaser, a big light bulb moment for me was realizing when someone is making you feel judged and inadequate, it is almost never a reflection of you.
 It is almost always a reflection of their own pain and feelings of inadequacy that they have just projected onto you.
 Unless you actually did something to hurt this person, try to see their attack on you as really an attack on themselves.
 But why do they feel so threatened by your choices?
 Because they may not be grounded in their own sense-of-self and worthiness as a parent.
-They may actually have a broken spirit and your choice highlights their own self-doubt.
+They may actually have some self-reflection work to do and your choice highlights their own self-doubt.

 You have a choice